Abdul-Ghani-Firoze/client-server-ebank/README.md

 # client-server-ebank
-This repository contains an e-Bank (Netbeans) project which implements Java webservices (JAX).
+This repository contains an e-Bank system which implements Java webservices (JAX), done as a project for Client-Server Architecture module.